xeokit/xeokit-xkt-utils/README.md

 ...
 ````

-Each object property set file would look like:
+Each IFC element's property set file would look like:

 ````json
 {